usnistgov/SDNist/sdnist/report/README.md

-SDNist v1.4 beta: Deidentified Data Report Tool
+SDNist v2.0: Deidentified Data Report Tool
 ====================================

 This tool evaluates utility and privacy of a given deidentified dataset and generates a summary quality report with performance of a deide dataset enumerated and illustrated for each utility and privacy metric.